Wednesday, September 27, 2023

 All the activities involving welding, torch cutting, brazing, burning, heating, and soldering come in the category of hot work.
 Hot work results in most industrial fires because the sparks and molten material could reach more than 1000°F temperature and travel more than 35 feet.
 Moreover, it is also responsible for igniting combustible dust fires because the sparks can light dust in the area.
 To prevent incidents of hot work disasters, the following safety must be taken-

-• Weld only in areas with fire-resistant flooring or use protective shields.
+• Weld only in regions with fire-resistant flooring or use protective shields.

 • If there is an alternate option available, try avoiding hot work.